oktadev/okta-blog/_source/_posts/2019-10-02-jwt-react-auth.md

 ## Understand JWTs

-If you're wondering, "I don't know what a JWT is, or even how to pronounce it.”
+If you're wondering, "I don't know what a JWT is, or even how to pronounce it."
 The official [RFC specification](https://tools.ietf.org/html/rfc7519#section-1) says to just pronounce it like the word "jot."
 As far as what a JWT is?
 Put simply, it's a way to make a set of easily readable and verifiable claims that cannot be easily recreated without a secret key.

 A good analogy would be a driver's license.
 The government does the work to verify your identity and your ability to drive, then issues you a card with some information on it and an expiration date.
 You can use your license to verify your name, birthday, address, etc. to anyone who asks.
 You could put that information on any piece of paper, but a driver's license has additional security.
 It may have some watermarks, an electronic chip, a barcode, something only seen under ultraviolet light; plenty of ways for someone to verify its validity, but very difficult for you  to recreate at home.